Group of students woking on laptops and a worksheet

 A collaborative degree between the University of Maine, the University of Maine Farmington, and the University of Southern Maine.

 The online Ed.S. in Instructional Technology prepares educators to create rich and meaningful learning experiences using the latest technology.
-Graduates of this program develop a depth of knowledge on how to design innovative environments that support diverse needs, devise strategies to seamlessly integrate technology to inspire learning and increase learner achievement, and understand technology’s impact in an increasingly connected world.
+Graduates of this program develop a depth of knowledge on designing innovative environments that support diverse needs, devise strategies to seamlessly integrate technology to inspire learning and increase learner achievement, and understand technology’s impact in an increasingly connected world.

 Learning Outcomes

-• Utilize relevant concepts, theories, and practices of instructional design to assess instructional design in varied contexts
+• Utilize relevant concepts, theories, and instructional design practices to assess instructional design in varied contexts.

 • Design and build original instructional content and services informed by instructional design concepts, theories, and principles